 In fact, my friend Ashley has gone “no poo” for more than three years — with awesome results!
 You can read more about her no poo story here.

 Obviously, this tip isn’t for everyone!
-But it might be worth considering. 🙂
+But it might be worth considering if you want to learn how to keep your hair healthy. 🙂

 Drink bamboo leaf tea for strong, healthy hair!
 Read my post on the benefits of bamboo leaf tea here.